A Tradition of Change: The History of Radford University

 Students and faculty collaborated on research in the laboratory, in the community and in far-flung sites, including the North Pole.
 A new College of Information Science and Technology opened.
 Construction included Cook Hall, the Waldron College of Health and Human Services and the Bonnie Hurlburt Student Center, and plans were laid for what would be one of the most technologically advanced arts venues in the southeast.

 Ground was broken for the Douglas and Beatrice Covington Center for Visual and Performing Arts soon after the 2005 arrival of Penelope W. Kyle, Radford University’s first female president.
 The Covington Center was the first in an extensive list of new construction and renovation projects completed during her 11-year presidency.
-Kyle Hall, a 116,000-square-foot home for the College of Business and Economics, incorporates new educational technology, including a signature trading room; the 114,000-square-foot Center for the Sciences houses the Artis College of Science and Technology’s Planetarium, Museum of Earth Sciences and Forensic Science Institute; a 110,000-square-foot Student Recreation and Wellness Center features an indoor graded track, multi-use court, racquetball courts and classrooms; and a 144,000-square-foot new home for the College of Humanities and Behavioral Sciences includes a courtroom for mock trials and a television studio.
+Kyle Hall, a 116,000-square-foot home for what later became known as the Davis College of Business and Economics, incorporates new educational technology, including a signature trading room; the 114,000-square-foot Center for the Sciences houses the Artis College of Science and Technology’s Planetarium, Museum of Earth Sciences and Forensic Science Institute; a 110,000-square-foot Student Recreation and Wellness Center features an indoor graded track, multi-use court, racquetball courts and classrooms; and a 144,000-square-foot home, later named Hemphill Hall, for the College of Humanities and Behavioral Sciences that includes a courtroom for mock trials and a television studio.

 The institution’s academic status rose with the introduction of its first doctoral offering, the Doctor of Psychology program, which enrolled students in 2008.
 The Doctor of Nursing Practice program opened in 2010, and the next year students entered the new Doctor of Physical Therapy program.

 A remarkable change in student diversity occurred during this period.
-Approximately 30 percent of full-time freshmen who enrolled in fall 2016 and fall 2017 identify as part of an ethnic minority group — a leap from the 12 percent who did so in fall 2005.
+Approximately 30% of full-time freshmen who enrolled in fall 2016 and fall 2017 identify as part of an ethnic minority group — a leap from the 12% who did so in fall 2005.
 The fastest-growing populations are Black/African American and Hispanic.